iodigital-com/io-technology/data/blog/first-look-at-remix.md

 ## Routing mechanism

 Like Next.js, Remix uses a file-based routing system.
 In `/app` (where your app will live) you can create a folder called `routes`.
 Every file you add (e.g. `/app/routes/example` will create a route and page under `http://website.com/example`.
-If you're unfamiliar with this concept, please read my article [A simple, yet detailed introduction to Next.js](https://www.davebitter.com/articles/a-simple-yet-detailled-introduction-to-next-js).
+If you're unfamiliar with this concept, please read my article on my personal blog [A simple, yet detailed introduction to Next.js](https://www.davebitter.com/articles/a-simple-yet-detailled-introduction-to-next-js).
 Next.js and Remix work nearly the same with some exceptions like creating a dynamic page (`[slug]` vs. `$slug`.
 If this is not the way you want to work, you can also define your routes in an object for both of these frameworks.

 ### Nested routes